Vomiting after a cerebellum stroke is so common that we decided to write a whole post on it.

 How to Stop Vomiting After a Cerebellum Stroke

-A possible solution is to restore your body’s sense of balance through rehab exercise.
+A possible solution to restore your body’s sense of balance is rehab exercise.

-By participating in rehabilitation, you can retrain your brain to correctly interpret your senses and regain a sense of grounded-ness.
+By participating in rehabilitation, you can rewire your brain and improve your balance and mobility.

 The more you practice feeling balanced, the more balanced you will feel.
 Hopefully, this will help you to stop vomiting.